Flitwick Baptist Church started in 1907, when Flitwick was a small rural village, very different from the town we know today.

 In the 1970s, the church ended its affiliation to the Baptist Union, and joined with other like-minded churches in the Fellowship of Independent Evangelical Churches (FIEC).

-We are excited that in January Tim Diaper will be joining us as a fellowship as our Pastor with his wife Beth and their children.
+In January 2020 Tim Diaper joined FBC as our Pastor with his wife Beth and their children.
 We are excited that God has called this man and his family to serve in Flitwick.